SnpM/scraipe/docs/get_started/basic_workflow.md

 ## Conclusion

 We created a basic workflow to orchestrate web scraping and text stats extraction.
-Next up, check out [bundled scrapers and analyzers](./bundled_components.md) or learn how to [create custom components](../advanced_usage/custom_components.md) for your project's specific needs.
+You can plug other [bundled components](./bundled_components.md) into your workflow or write [create custom components](../advanced_usage/custom_components.md) for your project's specific needs.